yuchenz/structured_temporal_relations_corpus/README.md

 - pEnd: the end word ID of the parent
 - trLabel: the temporal relation label between this child-parent pair

+Please note: We use `-1 -1  -1` in the place of `pSnt   pStart  pEnd`, when the parent is the *ROOT* of the dependency tree.

 #### To use this corpus, please cite:

 - Yuchen Zhang and Nianwen Xue.
 2018.
 [Structured Interpretation of Temporal Relations](https://arxiv.org/pdf/1808.07599.pdf).
 In Proceedings of the 11th Language Resources and Evaluation Conference (LREC-2018), Miyazaki, Japan.